GoogleCloudPlatform/community/tutorials/python-dataflow-quickstart.md

 This tutorial uses a Cloud Shell environment that has Python and pip installed.
 If you prefer, you can do this tutorial [on your local machine][dataflow-python-tutorial].

-### Download the samples and the Apache Beam SDK for Python using the pip command
+### Download the samples and the Apache Beam SDK for Python

 To write a Cloud Dataflow job with Python, you first need to download the SDK from the repository.